jpountz/jpountz.github.io/_posts/2025-07-25-more-on-vespa-vs-elasticsearch.markdown

 In Vespa, various thresholds can be configured to tell Vespa how to apply the filter based on how selective it is.
 It supports the following approaches:
   - exact search on matches of the filter (for very selective filters),
-  - filter-first HNSW search (for rather selective filters),
+  - filter-first HNSW search (ACORN-1, for rather selective filters),
   - normal HNSW search (for filters that match many docs),
   - as a post-filter (for filters that match most documents) by scaling the number of candidates to retrieve by the inverse of the selectivity of the filter.